Today, I woke up early and went for breakfast in the hotel before going on an escorted tour of Tokyo.

 When we went into the restaurant, we had to go up a couple of flights in a tiny elevator.
 We all managed this in a couple of shifts and were soon eating a set menu.
 I had been saved a space by the three Australian people I had eaten with last night and enjoyed their company.
 The food was delicious, and I thought it was much better than last night's restaurant.

-After the meal, we were all taken back to our hotel.
+After our meal, we were all taken back to our hotel.
 When we were dropped off, we were told that we would have a new guide as our Japanese guide would be leaving us.
-Tonight, a new guide would take us on the coach into Tokyo to an older area with restaurants where we would be left to get our meals and explore on our own.
+Tonight, a new guide would take us into Tokyo to an older area with restaurants where we would be left to get our meals and explore on our own.
 We were told the walk back would be about 40 minutes.
 Because we are going to Mount Fuji tomorrow, I decided to miss the long walk and rest my legs for what I expected to be a long day.

 This evening, I went to the 7-11 store, about 300m away from the hotel, and got myself a selection of small Japanese food items and a sandwich with some Dr Pepper to wash it all down with.
 When I went back to my hotel room, I ate my food and watched CNN and the news of the American elections before going to bed.

-My hotel tonight is the Sheraton Miyako.
+My hotel tonight was the Sheraton Miyako.

 Address: 1-1-50, Shirokanedai, Minato-ku, Tokyo 108-8640.